 - A mobile computer lab consisting of 32 wireless laptop computers on our middle school campus

-- Saint Margaret school hired an assistant to work the Computer Technology Coordinator
+- St. Margaret school hired an assistant to work the Computer Technology Coordinator

 - The computer teacher was appointed Technology Integration Specialist

 - The TIS in addition to teaching student computer classes was also charged with training and assist teachers with the integration of technology into the classroom

-- Saint Margaret School intergraded technology through all grade levels
+- St. Margaret School intergraded technology through all grade levels

 - Formal computer class removed from the middle school schedule as a result of full integration